ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/userinterface.md

  in your [`Initialize`](#Screen.Initialize) event unless access to that permission is critical to the behavior of your app and is needed up front, such as location services for a navigation app.

+{:id="Screen.GetComponent" class="method returns component"} <i/> GetComponent(*name*{:.text})
+: Gets the component with the given name.
+If no such component exists, then the [`ErrorOccurred`](#Screen.ErrorOccurred) event will be run to indicate this.

 {:id="Screen.HideKeyboard" class="method"} <i/> HideKeyboard()
 : Hide the soft keyboard

+{:id="Screen.NameForComponent" class="method returns text"} <i/> NameForComponent(*component*{:.component})
+: Gets the name for the given component.
+This can be used in place of the any component blocks for the Name property if the type of the component is not known at compile time.

 ## Slider  {#Slider}